By: Cathern Lethbridge

 Stuart says “Self-Reg always works.”
 He’s right.
 He also says it is never too late to change a person’s trajectory.
 Oh, how right he is.
 That is the hope that Self-Reg provides.

-Almost every person I have studied Self-Reg with either as a cohort member or as a student in one of the courses I was facilitating reach the same point.
-They start studying Self-Reg for their work or professional lives.
+Almost every person I have studied Self-Reg with, either as a cohort member or as a student in one of the courses I was facilitating has reached the same point.
+They usually start studying Self-Reg for their work or professional lives.
 Some start because they have their own children who are presenting challenging behaviour, but in the end, almost every single one reaches the moment where Self-Reg changes their own trajectory.